sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.rst.txt

 to only show if the form field with fieldname does NOT have the value Y.

-If fieldname is a checkbox, you can test for the special keyword "on" to indicate you want the box checked.
+If fieldname is a checkbox, you can test for the special keyword "on" to indicate you want the box checked (or "off" for unchecked).
 Only check boxes, text boxes and lookup fields can be used with Show If at present.

 Incoming Forms
 --------------